oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 curl -v --header "Authorization: Bearer {yourAccessToken}" https://{yourOktaDomain}/api/v1/users
 ```

-The call succeeds even though the client making the call, your HTTP client, isn't the same client the authorization issued the token to, the sample app.
+The call succeeds even though the HTTP client isn't the same client the authorization server issued the token to (the sample app).

 Let's call another endpoint with the same access token, the Okta Applications endpoint.
 Run the following HTTP request replacing `{yourOktaDomain}` and `{yourAccessToken}`: